IEEE-SaTML/2025/content/participate-cfp/content.md

 We solicit research papers, systematization of knowledge papers, and position papers:

-- **Research Papers**, up to 12 pages of body text, with unlimited additional space for references and well-marked appendices.
-These must be well-argued and worthy of publication and​ ​citation,​ ​on​ ​the​ ​topics​ ​above.​ ​Research​ ​papers​ ​must​ ​present​ ​new​ ​work​, evidence, ​or​ ​ideas.
+- **Research Papers:** These papers should present new work, evidence, or ideas related to secure and trustworthy machine learning.
+Submission must be up to 12 pages of body text, with unlimited additional space for references and appendices.
+Research papers must be well-argued and worthy of publication and​ ​citation,​ ​on​ ​one of the​ ​topics listed​ ​above.​

-- **Systematization of Knowledge** papers, up to 12 pages of body text, should ​provide​ ​an integration​ ​and​ ​clarification​ ​of​ ​ideas​ ​on​ ​an​ ​established,​ ​major​ ​research​ ​area,​ ​support​ ​or challenge​ ​long-held​ ​beliefs​ ​in​ ​such​ ​an​ ​area​ ​with​ ​compelling​ ​evidence,​ ​or​ ​present​ ​a convincing,​ ​comprehensive​ ​new​ ​taxonomy​ ​of​ ​some​ ​aspect​ ​of​ secure and trustworthy machine learning. *When submitting a systematization of knowledge paper, prepend “SoK:” to the title of your paper*.
+- **Systematization of Knowledge (SoK) Papers:** These papers should either consolidate and clarify ideas in a major research area within secure and trustworthy machine learning or provide compelling evidence to support or challenge long-held beliefs in such areas.
+Submissions must be up to 12 pages of body text. *SoK papers must include "SoK:" at the beginning of their title.*

-- **Position​ ​papers**​, between 5 to 12 pages of body text, should present broader issues and visions of trustworthy machine learning, such as challenges, technical perspectives, educational aspects, societal impact, significant applications, and notable research results.
-Position papers should provide background, define concepts, compare approaches, and explain the significance of technologies or results with well-reasoned text and relevant graphics. *When submitting a position paper, prepend "Position:" to the title of your paper*.
+- **Position Papers:** These papers should cover broader issues and visions related to secure and trustworthy machine learning, including open challenges, technical perspectives, educational aspects, societal impact, or notable research results.
+Submissions must be very well-argued and consist of 5 to 12 pages of body text. *Position papers must include "Position:" at the beginning of their title.*

 #### Submission information